fdavies93/zenkat-rust/dev-docs/design.md

 - Possibilities and priorities for parsing at a given level (blocks, inline)
 - What's emitted from given blocks to the AST

-Both should be able to be added to and
+Both should be able to be added to and extended.

+**In practice the best solution is likely just to use Yum and let the core grammar serve as its own config file.**

 ## Asynchronous Parsing